 If I’ve ever had the pleasure of working with you or for you, you’ve probably heard me preach on my soapbox more than once about how User Experience is so much more than just the design of a user interface.
 User Experience is, as the term implies, about everything and anything that can impact the experience a user has when interacting with a software product or website.
-In this post I cover just two areas that can have a direct effect on a user’s experience that have nothing to do with UI design.
+In this post, I touch on a few areas that can have a direct impact on a user’s experience – but have nothing to do with UI design.

 Application Architecture Enhancements